zlenczyk/bloom-snap-web/README.md

 - https://www.reddit.com/r/nextjs/comments/1gl2wmv/strange_behavior_with_shadcn_ui_select_component/
 - https://github.com/radix-ui/primitives/issues/1569
 7. problem with redirecting hell - proper handling of middleware logic and proper order of checks, trying to protect routes for specific cases, problem with complete-profile page
+8. We initially tried to limit the user’s ability to select certain dates or exceed the maximum length of form fields.
+As the application evolved, I realized that—even if it feels less intuitive—we should not make decisions on behalf of the user.
+We should give them as much freedom as possible, without assuming their preferences.
+For example, just because we expect them to add a plant they already own (a past date) doesn’t mean the user won’t want to enter a future date (e.g., they might be picking up the plant from a store next week).
+We should avoid assumptions and limit the user as little as possible.
+Allowing full flexibility with dates also makes the code and validation logic simpler and more reliable, since we don’t need to handle multiple edge cases or artificially restrict user input.
+The input fields in the database have also been extended to allow a much larger number of characters.
+However, they still have reasonable limits to ensure the database remains secure and stable.

 Idelogy of clean code:
 - how lond should be data fields? https://stackoverflow.com/questions/20958/list-of-standard-lengths-for-database-fields